opensvc/docs.opensvc.com/source/agent.configure.dns.rst

 --------------

 * A farmed (flex) service.
-* Each instance runs an authoritative PowerDNS server, a PowerDNS recursor and a recursor cache janitoring daemon.
+* Each instance runs a authoritative PowerDNS server, a PowerDNS recursor and a recursor cache janitoring daemon.
 * Each component runs as a privileged docker instance to have r/w access to shared unix domain sockets.
 * The DNS server and recursor share the node network namespace.
 * The PowerDNS server uses the dns thread of the OpenSVC daemon as a remote backend.
-Communications go through the ``<var>/dns/pdns.sock`` unix domain socket.
+Communications go through the ``<OSVCVAR>/dns/pdns.sock`` unix domain socket.

 Docker images
 +++++++++++++